rosajen27/todolist/README.md

 # ✏️ To Do List

-A simple to do list web app that allows user to add items on their to do list and cross them off when completed.
+A simple to do list web app that allows the user to add items on their to do list and cross them off when completed.

 ## Table of Contents